Cognitive Behavioural Therapy (CBT)

 Is CBT better than other therapeutic approaches?

 Deciding on Cognitive Behavioural therapy or other types of therapy is dependent on the issues one may be having and their personal therapy preference.
-CBT will be better than other therapeutic approaches for specific issues such as anger issues.
-In contrast, mindful therapy will be a better option for issues such as coming to terms with childhood trauma.
+CBT will be better than other therapeutic approaches for specific issues such as anger issues, whereas mindful therapy will be a better option for issues such as coming to terms with childhood trauma.